Born a Transformer -- Always a Transformer? On the Effect of Pretraining on Architectural Abilities: Acknowledgements

 \section{Acknowledgements}

-Funded in part by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 232722074 – SFB~1102 ``Information Density and Linguistic Encoding''; Project-ID 471607914 -- GRK 2853/1 ``Neuroexplicit Models of Language, Vision, and Action''; and Project-ID 389792660 -- TRR~248 ``Foundations of Perspicuous Software Systems''.
+We thank anonymous reviewers for their encouraging and constructive feedback.
+This research is funded in part by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 232722074 – SFB~1102 ``Information Density and Linguistic Encoding''; Project-ID 471607914 -- GRK 2853/1 ``Neuroexplicit Models of Language, Vision, and Action''; and Project-ID 389792660 -- TRR~248 ``Foundations of Perspicuous Software Systems''.
 We would like to thank Mark Rofin, Blerta Veseli, Brian DuSell, Ekaterina Shutova, Kayo Yin, Xinting Huang, Yifan Wang for discussions and feedback on the draft.